TwoMoreThings/UmbracoDocs/Getting-Started/Code/Creating-Forms/index.md

 Build your solution after adding the model.

 ### Creating the view
 Next, we add the view for the form to the `/View/Partials` folder.
 Because we've added the model and built the solution we can add it as a strongly typed view.
+Name the view 'ContactForm'

 The view can be built with standard MVC helpers: